ctphoenix/Python-Course-Material/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:eabc2b80ff
 ## Exercise 2c

-The ratio of the areas of a circle and the square inscribing it is `pi / 4`.
+Consider a circle enclosed by a square.
+The ratio of their areas is `pi / 4`.
 In this six-part exercise, we will find a way to approximate this value.

 *** =instructions
 - The distance between two points `x` and `y` is the square root of the sum of squared differences along each dimension of `x` and `y`.
 Create a function `distance(x, y)` that takes two vectors and outputs the distance between them.
 Use your function to find the distance between `x=(0,0)` and `y=(1,1)`.